Non-stop flights to Oslo (OSL)

 From New York, you can fly non-stop to Oslo with SAS (Star Alliance).

 From New York City, the only airline with direct flights is Norse Atlantic Airways.
-This is a seasonal route that started in May and ends in September.
+This is a seasonal route that starts in May and ends in September.

 Domestic flights to Oslo